Pat Harrison has been passionate about painting and the beauty of the world around us for decades.

 He has studied the techniques of various artists among them Herdin Radtke who used to work with Salvador Dali in his early years.
 By absorbing the books of Gregg Kreutz, Brian Gorst, Vergil Elliot and many more Pat has adopted the skills of the old masters which had evolved over centuries thus learning to paint by painting.

 He also loves the old masters such as John Constable, Thomas Gainsborough, B.C.Koekkoek, and Claude Monet as well as Salvador Dali to name but a few.

-His favourite subjects are the coast and country of Devon and Cornwall as well as the mountains of Austria but he has also captured famous buildings around Europe.
+His favourite subjects are the beauty of nature e.g. the coast and country of Devon and Cornwall as well as the mountains of Austria but he has also captures famous buildings around Europe.
 More recently he has worked on paintings of still lifes and beautiful sceneries near his home town.

 The latter is intended to document the change of a once industrial area to an area of natural beauty yet home to millions of people.
 He also addresses contemporary subjects in his work such as environmental protection.

 Pat works from his studio in Germany and pays regular visits to England and Austria for inspiration and to explore his favourite motifs.
 He also carries out the occasional commission.